Aatishnaik1/Exploratory-Data_Analysis/Cars_EDA/README.md

  * Compared engine performance metrics
  * Analyzed the influence of fuel type on pricing
- * Visualized multiple trends with clear charts (Actual insights depend on your dataset — you can update this section as needed.)
+ * Visualized multiple trends with clear charts

 # ▶️ How to Run
 Clone the repository:
 git clone <your-repo-url>